 So now you're in your new place, nearly broke, and tired after moving lots of stuff.
 What's next?
 Getting your utilities installed -- the phone, electricity, water, gas.
 Your fudosan can help you in getting some of these items taken care of quickly.
 First the electricity -- on the circuit breaker there should be a post card with the last meter reading, the last person living there, etc. Use this tag as your application for your electricity.
 Fill it out and mail it or take it to your electric company.
 For water, notify your local waterworks bureau in your district (ku).
 Do the same for your local gas company but first make sure there are no abnormalities in your gas equipment.

 The telephone is a little more complicated.
 First you need to get a "subscription right".
 You can buy one straight from NTT, or a broker or another individual can sell you theirs for less.
 Another option is renting phone service from a separate company, but in that case you might not be able to make international calls.
 A subscription right from NTT costs about 37,800 yen -- you'll need an ID to apply.
-On top of that are installation charges, which if the phone wiring already exists will cost 2,000 yen (+5% consumption tax; from April 2014 8%).
+On top of that are installation charges, which if the phone wiring already exists will cost 2,000 yen (+8% consumption tax).
 To sell your subscription right to another, you need your ID, the other party's ID, and have to pay 840 yen.
 Phone options include: caller ID, call forwarding, crank call blocking, call-waiting: 315 yen, etc. For more info see the websites of NTT East or NTT West, or dial 0120-019116, then push 1 for a voice message or 2 for receiving a fax.
 As mentioned earlier, bringing your own phone/answering machine to Japan would be a good money-saving idea.

 The basic fee for your phone bill will be about 1520-1785 yen before you make any phone calls.

 The costs (rounded off with tax included) for phone calls from a residence are: